Table of Contents In this article

 CNET Money’s mission is to help you maximize your financial potential.
 Our recommendations are based on our editors’ independent research and analysis, and we continuously update our content to reflect current partner offers.
 How we rate credit cards

-Considered “exceptional” by FICO, an 800 credit score or higher can help you get approved for larger loans with more favorable terms and lower interest rates -- a compelling concept in our current rising rate environment.
-But only 21% of people with a FICO credit score have a score of 800 or above, according to a report by FICO, while the average has remained steadfast at 714 since September 2021.
+Building a solid credit score takes time, particularly if you’re set on that elusive 800 to 850 number.
+An 800 credit score or higher can help you get approved for larger loans with more favorable terms and lower interest rates.
+But only 21% of people with a FICO credit score have an 800 or above, according to a FICO report.

-Although it isn’t a perfect credit score, an 800 is pretty close.
-Below we’ll look at what it means to have a high score, how to get there and the best ways to maintain one.
+Though it’s possible to get a perfect credit score, perfect isn’t permanent in this case.
+Credit scores fluctuate based on your credit behaviors, and it can take years of responsible credit use to build and maintain a perfect score.
+Below, we’ll look at what it means to have a high score, how to get there and the best ways to maintain one.

 How to get an 800 credit score